JustCallMeDavid/booklist/README.md

 - Steve Jobs (Walter Isaacson)
 - Elon Musk (Walter Isaacson)
 - Invent and Wander: The Collected Writings of Jeff Bezos (Jeff Bezos, Walter Isaacson)
+- On Writing: A Memoir of the Craft (Stephen King)
+- Gandhi: A Memoir (William L. Schirer)

 ## Entrepreneurship
 - Shoe Dog (Phil Knight)
 - Zero to One (Peter Thiel)
 - Made in America (Sam Walton)
+- The Everything Store: Jeff Bezos and the Age of Amazon (Brad Stone)

+## History
+- Berlin Diary: The Journal of a Foreign Correspondent (William L. Schirer)
+- The Rise and Fall of the Third Reich (William L. Schirer)
+- The Rise and Fall of Adolf Hitler (William L. Schirer)
+- The Sinking of the Bismarck (William L. Schirer)
+- Stalingrad: The Fateful Siege: 1942-1943 (Anthony Beevor)
+- Berlin: The Downfall 1945 (Antyony Beevor)
+- The Second World War (Antony Beevor)
+- Arnhem: The Battle for the Bridges (Antony Beevor)
+- Ardennes 1944: Hitler's Last Gamble (Antony Beevor)

 ## Misc
 - Thinking, Fast and Slow (Daniel Kahneman)
+- Guns, Germs and Steel: The Fate of Human Societies (Jared Diamond)
+- Sapiens: A Brief History of Humankind (Yuval Noah Harari)
+- Homo Deus - A Brief History of Tomorrow (Yuval Noah Harari)
 - Man’s Search for Meaning (Viktor E. Frankl)
+- The Monk Who Sold His Ferrari: A Fable About Fulfilling Your Dreams & Reaching Your Destiny (Robin Sharma)
 - Fooled by Randomness (Nassim Nicholas Taleb)
 - Antifragile (Nassim Nicholas Taleb)
 - The Black Swan (Nassim Nicholas Taleb)